val3carrillo/Registration/README.md

 # Registration
-dynamic website by connecting login &amp; register form to a database.
+dynamic website by connecting login &amp; register form to a database

-Simple PHP System
+Simple PHP System :)